Realmlords/Realmlords/content/DnDominions/Dominions Players/Systems/Attributes.md

 Attributes are special features which convey a unique bonus.
 Listed alphabetically.

+## Glamour
+- all stealth checks rolled twice, taking the better result
+- gain 2 Mirror Images at the start of any combat

 ## Magic Tattoo
 - Bear: +4 strength
 - Wolf: +1 base attack bonus